theodorasmasinge/BRIGHT-COFFEE-CASE-STUDY/README.md

 # Bright-Coffee-Case-Study
 # Introduction
 This repository shows the analysis of bright coffee shop.
 A new ceo was appointed and asked for an analysis to be done to see where the coffee shop is lacking and try to make some improvements.
-# In the coffee shop they are 3 location
+# In the coffee shop they are 3 locations
+- Astoria
+- Hell's Kitchen
+- Lower Manhattan
-Time of the day in which the coffee shop operates
+# Time of the day in which the coffee shop operates
 - Morning
 - Afternoon
 - Evening